ohgaction/service_charge_scanner/README.md

 You can drag the **.zip** file to the Recycling bin now as you’re done with it.

 Now we’re ready to run the script.
-To do this, please go back to Terminal and type (or copy and paste)
+To do this, please go back to Terminal and type:

+`exit`

+This will leave super user mode.
+You can now copy and paste the following to launch the script:

 `python ~/Desktop/Invoice_scanner_macOS/OHG_Action_Receipt_Processor.py`